fhgaha/tube_gen/README.md

 # Mesh Generation in Godot following Freya Holmer's Lecture

+![](https://github.com/fhgaha/water_slides_godot/blob/main/demonstration.gif)

 This Godot 4.3 project implementing the generation process for a road-like mesh.
 In this case the shape is a tube though.

 If you watched the video, this is slides version which should be more optimized.
 But GDScript was used, so it should be less optimized.

-![](https://github.com/fhgaha/water_slides_godot/blob/main/demonstration.gif)
+Thing is you have only two points to control.
+You can rotate both however and move both on all the axis.
+And play with z scale of the both points, it does something too.

 ## Freya's Links